scroll

 Falling objects can cause victims severe blunt-force trauma and leave an employee out of work for months or unable to return to work.

-If you have been injured by something falling at a job site, you may be eligible to receive workers’ compensation benefits.
 You also may be entitled to make a claim against the owner of the property or as part of the special rights granted by the New York ladder and scaffold law.
+Working with an experienced New York construction accident lawyer can ensure you get the maximum compensation possible.

 We Can Help If You’ve Been Injured by a Falling Object

-You may also be able to seek additional compensation from a property owner or employer if the accident was covered by the New York ladder and scaffold law.
+You may be able to seek additional compensation from a property owner or employer if the accident was covered by the New York ladder and scaffold law.
 Other parties responsible for your accident may also be held accountable through a third-party lawsuit.

 In such a lawsuit, you would have to show that a party other than your employer was negligent in a manner that contributed to your accident and that the accident caused your injuries.